 And the rest, as they say, is history.
 Still, as I was to learn, Matters, now a recluse, relives that painful event every day.

 ‘I heard Bon was up for sacking in the year preceding his death,’ adds Gully.
 ‘A rockstar’s death, by misadventure, is a much better marketing ploy though.’

-BON: THE LAST HIGHWAY: THE UNTOLD STORY OF BON SCOTT AND AC/DC'S BACK IN BLACK is available to preorder now through Amazon, Barnes & Noble and hundreds of other retailers.
-Just click the title above (in red) to preorder and save on the retail price.
+BON: THE LAST HIGHWAY: THE UNTOLD STORY OF BON SCOTT AND AC/DC'S BACK IN BLACK is available now through Amazon, Barnes & Noble and hundreds of other retailers.
+Just click the title above (in red).
 You can read more about the history of Armageddon at Les Gully's website, including an anecdote about Bon here.